ToxicFrog/doom-mods/laevis/README.md

 ### Universal Pistol Start

-Laevis works by storing upgrade information in an item in the player's inventory.
+Gun Bonsai works by storing upgrade information in an item in the player's inventory.
 If this item gets removed all of your levels and upgrades will disappear.
 If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings.

 ### Legendoom

 If you have Legendoom installed, legendary weapons can gain new Legendoom effects on level up.
 Only one effect can be active at a time, but you can change effects at any time.
 Weapons can hold a limited number of effects; if you gain a new effect and there's no room for it, you'll be prompted to choose an effect to delete.
 (Make sure you choose the effect you want to **get rid of**, not one of the ones you want to keep!)

-When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the "Laevis Info" screen.
+When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the weapon info screen.

-There are a lot of settings for this in the mod options, including which weapons can learn effects, how rapidly effects are learned, how many effect slots weapons have, etc. If you want to play with Legendoom installed but turn off integration with Laevis, set `Gun Levels per Legendoom Effect` to 0/Disabled in the settings.
+There are a lot of settings for this in the mod options, including which weapons can learn effects, how rapidly effects are learned, how many effect slots weapons have, etc. If you want to play with Legendoom installed but turn off integration with Gun Bonsai, set `Gun Levels per Legendoom Effect` to 0/Disabled in the settings.

 ### DoomRL Arsenal